HannahCarl/SeleniumAutomatedWebTestSuite/README.md

 1. Currently the driver supports the Chrome browser, but includes code for Firefox as well.
 2. Open the driver. java file (src/com/wolfram/sdetchallenge/main)
-3. Uncomment the lines marked by "//firefox", as well as, commenting the lines marked by "//chrome".
+3. If you wish to use Firefox, uncomment the lines marked by "//firefox", as well as, commenting the lines marked by "//chrome".
+4. Locate the directory of chromedriver if using Chrome, or geckodriver for firefox or download if necessary.
+4. Replace Line 17 of Driver.java with the correct directory of the driver.

 ---